 Projects per year

-Louise leads on research related to Health Design and Human Factors within the Faculty of Art and Humanities.
+Louise leads research related to Health Design and Human Factors within the Centre for Arts, Memory and Communities.
 Her research is focused on the development of products, interventions and services to benefit health and wellbeing.
 With a background in Psychology and Human Factors she employs a range of research methods as well as art-based approaches to ensure that new products, systems, services and interventions are functional as well as being desirable and acceptable to end-users and stakeholders.
-In particular she has applied desing thinking and human factors to the development of assistive technology, solutions to support the management of long term health conditions as well as approaches to communication with parents around newborn screening.
+In particular she has applied desing thinking and human factors to the development of assistive technology, solutions to support the management of long term health conditions as well as approaches to communication with parents following a positive newborn screening result.